-Please understand that we aim to serve your claim needs by properly paying for the associated damages of every covered claim.
-Any work preformed that would be unreasonable or unnecessary or damages that exceed the appraisal amount may become your responsibility.
-Their Your claims service and Blue Ribbon Guarantee provides for payment of damage repairs performed in accordance within accepted collision repair industry guidelines.
-For that guarantee (see reason we urge you to choose an auto body collision repair facility carefully. page ) We can also offer the use of any other of our Blue Ribbon shops in the area if you does not say choose.
-Per our conversation, if you would like to use another Blue Ribbon shop we now have in Marysville.
+More scare Please understand that we aim to serve your claim needs by properly paying for the associated damages of every covered claim.
+Any work preformed that would be inreasonable or unnecessary or damages that exceed the appraisal amount may become your responsibility.
+Four claims service and Blue Ribbon Guarantee provides for payment of damage repairs performed in accordance within accepted collision repair industry guidelines.
+For that eason we unge you to choose an auto body collision repair facility carefully.
+We can also offer the use of any other of our Blue Ribbon shops in the area if you schoose.
+Their guarantee (see page) does not say Per our conversation, if you would like to use another Blue Ribbon shop we now have in Marysville.
 The manager there is Please advise me if you would like to use and I will meet you at the shop and go over the issues of your vehicle with you and the shop.
-Mary's Based on our inspections and investigation of the prior repair issues, we feel your vehicle vehicle was is safe to drive.
+Based on our inspections and investigation of the prior repair issues, we feel your vehicle Mary's vehicle was is safe to drive.
 I have enclosed a copy of our appraisal for your records.
-NOT SAFE This letter will also confirm that I advised you that we will cover your rental from 1/21/2009 through 1/23/2009 per the conditions of your policy.
+This letter will also confirm that I advised you that we will cover your rental from 1/21/2009 through 1/23/2009 per the conditions of your policy.
 We will also cover your rental for an additional 3 days during the repair process.
 It there is any storage charges we will also only cover them from 1/21/2009 through 1/23/2009.
 If you have any questions or concerns, please feel free to contact me.
 Sincerely, Steve Blue Ribbon Manager